Greece Moments Greece Moments

 Mylopotamos Beach

-Probably the most popular beach on Pelion is embedded in an impressive landscape of wooded cliffs, which ends at a beautiful sand-pebble beach.
+Probably the most popular beach on Pelion is nestled in an impressive landscape of wooded cliffs, which give way to a beautiful sand-and-pebble beach.
 Mylopotamos Beach is divided into two halves by a rocky outcrop.

 Mylopotamos Beach Pilion Griechenland